cybercongress/go-cyber/docs/cyberd.md

 Qme4z71Zea9xaXScUi6pbsuTKCCNFp5TAv8W5tjdfH7yuH
 ```

-This `cyberlink` means that cyberd presentation on cyberc0n is referencing Cosmos whitepaper.
+This `cyberlink` means that cyberd presentation on cyberc0n is referencing to the Cosmos whitepaper.
 A concept of `cyberlink` is a convention around simple semantics of communication format in any peer to peer network:

 `<content-address x>.<content-address z>`

 You can see that `cyberlink` represents a link between two links.
 Easy peasy!

-Cyberlink is a simple yet powerful semantic construction for building a predictive model of the universe.
-That is, using `cyberlinks` instead of `hyperlinks` gives us superpowers inaccessible for previous architectures of general purpose search engines.
+Cyberlink is a simple, yet a powerful semantic construction for building a predictive model of the universe.
+That is: using `cyberlinks` instead of `hyperlinks` gives us superpowers inaccessible to previous architectures of general purpose search engines.

-Cyberlinks can be extended, e.g. can form link chains if exist a series of two cyberlinks from one agent in which the second link in the first cyberlink is equal to the first link in the second cyberlink:
+Cyberlinks can be extended, i.e. can form link chains, if exist a series of two cyberlinks from one agent in which the second link in the first cyberlink is equal to the first link in the second cyberlink:

 ```
 <content-address x>.<content-address z>